-Furthermore, in Graham, and a decade later in City of Sacramento v.
-Lewis, the Court articulated the distinction between a victim's rights under the Fourth, Eighth, and Fourteenth Amendments.144 The Court distinguished an individual's right to be free from unreasonable force under the Fourth Amendment and that employed under the more rigorous Fourteenth Amendment substantive due process standard, requiring proof that law enforcement's conduct "shocks the conscience."145 The Justices further divorced the Fourth Amendment framework from that advanced by the Eighth Amendment's "less protective" standard, requiring proof that an
+and Fourteenth Amendments.
+The Court distinguished an individual's right to be free from unreasonable force under the Fourth Amendment and that employed under the more rigorous Fourteenth Amendment substantive due process standard, requiring proof that law enforcement's conduct "shocks the conscience."
+The Justices further divorced the Fourth Amendment framework from that advanced by the Eighth Amendment's "less protective" standard, requiring proof that an officer performed the abuse "maliciously and sadistically."